hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

 * `ports` -
   (Optional)
-  This field is used along with the backend_service field for internal load balancing.
+  This field is used along with internal load balancing and network load balancer when the forwarding rule references a backend service and when protocol is not L3_DEFAULT.
-  When the load balancing scheme is INTERNAL, a single port or a comma separated list of ports can be configured.
+  A single port or a comma separated list of ports can be configured.
   Only packets addressed to these ports will be forwarded to the backends configured with this forwarding rule.
+  You can only use one of ports and portRange, or allPorts.
+  The three are mutually exclusive.
-  You may specify a maximum of up to 5 ports.
+  You may specify a maximum of up to 5 ports, which can be non-contiguous.

 * `subnetwork` -
   (Optional)